nabilland/ice-cream-product-sentiment-analysis/README.md

 Due to the imbalance in the dataset, the Synthetic Minority Over-sampling Technique (SMOTE) is applied to balance the data.

-## Previous Work
-Previous research on sentiment analysis of product reviews primarily utilized Naive Bayes and Logistic Regression algorithms.
-These methods have been effective in classifying sentiment as positive or negative.

 ## Results
 The inclusion of SVM in our study provided a comparison of different classification methods.
 Here are the results: